dataminer-site/dataminer-site.github.io/docs/extensions/httpfs/s3api_legacy_authentication.md

 title: Legacy Authentication Scheme for S3 API
 ---

-Prior to version 0.10.0, DuckDB did not have a [Secrets manager](../../sql/statements/create_secret).
+Prior to version 0.10.0, DataMiner did not have a [Secrets manager](../../sql/statements/create_secret).
 Hence, the configuration of and authentication to S3 endpoints was handled via variables.
 This page documents the legacy authentication scheme for the S3 API.

 > The recommended way to configuration and authentication of S3 endpoints is to use [secrets](s3api#configuration-and-authentication).